 If you are considering applying for asylum in the United States, because you fear returning to my country, expense is no doubt on your mind.
 Let's break down the different types of costs associated with preparing and submitting an asylum application.

-For tips on filling out Form I-589 (Asylum and Withholding of Removal Application), see Nolo’s “Filling Out Form I-589 Application for Asylum.”
+You need not pay an application fee to the U.S. government in order to apply for asylum.
+For tips on filling out the required form (the Asylum and Withholding of Removal Application), see Filling Out Form I-589 Application for Asylum.

-And if you are in removal proceedings (where the attorney will have to prepare written motions and legal briefs in addition to the rest of the evidence, and likely appear in court several times), the fees are likely to be higher than if you are submitting an affirmative application to USCIS within one year of arriving in the United States.
+And if you are in removal proceedings before an immigration judge (where the attorney will have to prepare written motions and legal briefs in addition to the rest of the evidence, and likely appear in immigration court several times), the fees are likely to be higher than if you were submitting an affirmative application to USCIS.

 If you cannot afford to hire an attorney, there are nonprofit organizations throughout the U.S. that offer these services for free or at a reduced cost.
 "Nonprofit" means that they raise their own funds in order to help people, mostly from individual donors and foundations rather than the U.S. government (which makes it difficult to obtain funding if the organization represents undocumented immigrants, which most nonprofits cannot help but do).